opencodeiiita/sassy-css/README.md

 # Sassy CSS
 ### Showcasing your amazing pure CSS interfaces &amp; artworks.

+This is a repo where you'll learn CSS, SCSS, Flexbox and lot more by contributing and watching the works of co-contributors.

+#### Try to be as innovative and beautiful as possible.
+It just might fetch you some bonus points.
+#### When unsure of whether an interface looks good enough, just ask yourself if you would like it when you see that everyday.

 ## Contribution Guidelines

 There will be 2 kinds of issues : Interface Design and Artwork Design.